evannorton/Pixel-Pigeon/README.md

 }
 ```

-2. Create a `config.pmgl` file at the root of your game's codebase.
+2. Create a `config.pmgf` file at the root of your game's codebase.
 ```json
 {
   // Base height of your game in pixels